 Good leadership is vital for both business and government.
-Leadership Amherst, an 8-month leadership development course, teaches emerging leaders the skills to become effective in their jobs and organization and provides participants with an understanding of the strengths, weaknesses, opportunities, and issues facing our community.
+Leadership Amherst, an 5-month leadership development course, teaches emerging leaders the skills to become effective in their jobs and organization and provides participants with an understanding of the strengths, weaknesses, opportunities, and issues facing our community.
 We want to challenge individuals to enhance their leadership abilities in order to influence, motivate and enable others to contribute toward their own effectiveness and the strength of the larger community.

-Benefits of investing in leadership development training includes increased skills, grounding participants in the community, and developing a strong network of other professionals.
+Benefits of investing in leadership development training include increased skills, grounding participants in the community, and developing a strong network of other professionals.
 Developing good leaders who understand business and government just makes sense.
 It is our hope that graduates of Leadership Amherst will engage their knowledge by leading in business, non-profits, and/or government.